hapax/hapax.github.io/fun.md

 ### Art

-I put my recent digital art on [tumblr](https://caedrix.tumblr.com/) (yes, it still exists) and photos of urban decay, and so forth, on [Instagram](https://www.instagram.com/dr__abe/).
+I put my recent digital art on [tumblr](https://caedrix.tumblr.com/) (yes, it still exists) and photos of urban decay, chance Cornellian arrangements of rubbish, symmetry, patterns, and so forth, on [Instagram](https://www.instagram.com/dr__abe/).
 Both accounts are in states of mild abeyance.

 ### Writing